-Have you, as an expat or a traveler, ever struggled with using the telephone in foreign lands?
-I have.
-While my mate and I lived in Armenia, our phone number was very popular among Armenians unknown to us.
+Telephone trials, Internet aggravations, Skype struggles, communication tribulations of all sorts – we’ve all had them.
+Some are more fun than others.
+While my mate and I lived in Yerevan, the capital of Armenia, our phone number was very popular among Armenians unknown to us.
 I don’t know why, but many people seemed to be in possession of it.
 Strangers called us all the time, but they were not happy when we answered.
 They didn’t want some peppy foreigner on the line.
 They wanted somebody else.

 Don’t confuse me with the facts, I’m Armenian